 The expires time SHOULD be a reasonable value computed based on the rate of expected change on the document.

-An NSA MUST issue an updated document version to the before the expiry time of the existing document.
-A reasonable lead-time should be provided to allow propagation of the new document throughout the etwork before the expiry of the existing version.
+An NSA MUST issue an updated document version to the GDS before the expiry time of the existing document.
+A reasonable lead-time should be provided to allow propagation of the new document throughout the Network before the expiry of the existing version.

 Subscriptions

-To help support a more dynamic document distribution environment a publish/subscribe model is defined. rovider NSA allows requesters to subscribe to document events by specifying specific filters, that when matched, will generate document notifications to the subscriber.
-Requester can also publish documents into a specific provider’s document space based on local security policies, which can then result in notification events to subscribed requesters if their registered filters match the event.
+To help support a more dynamic document distribution environment a publish/subscribe model is defined.
+A provider NSA allows requesters to subscribe to document events by specifying filters, that when matched, will generate document notifications to the subscriber.
+Requesters can also publish documents into a specific provider’s document space based on local security policies, which can then result in notification events to subscribed requesters if their registered filters match the event.

-Each provider NSA also participates in the as a requester, subscribing to document events on peer NSA for any document sourced by other NSA within the .
-Through this subscription mechanism the provider NSA can dynamically build a global view of the document space without the need to perform document-polling operations on all peer NSA.
+Each DDS provider also participates in the GDS as a DDS requester, subscribing to document events on peer DDS for any document sourced by other DDS within the GDS.
+Through this subscription mechanism the DDS requester can dynamically build a global view of the document space without the need to perform document-polling operations on all peer DDS providers.

-A subscription entry on a provider NSA is composed of the following attributes:
+A subscription entry on a DDS provider is composed of the following attributes: